OleksiiUzu/Fifteenth_Homework/README.md

 I will make web-site that calls pet-shelter.
 Tha main idea for this site is to allow users to schedule visits with animals in a shelter.
 The platform enables potential adopters to browse available pets and book appointments to meet them in person.

-Main task in this repo is ti create unit tests
+Main task in this repo is to create unit tests for the schedule_calculations.py in animals app folder

 Added some functional to the apps, like:
 - Created Test_schedule.py